 What if you are jealous of your own friends?

 - Everyone’s spouses has a different job and different resources available.
 Some may have more phone or internet access than others.
 Some may have more money saved for gifts.
 Some may have more time available or better hours for communication.
 There are different ranks, too.
 If some people are hearing from their spouses daily, rejoice for them!
 But don’t expect the same behavior from your own, because it just may not be possible.
-So please don’t compare yourself with another wife, and judge your own husband based on what someone else’s husband is doing.
+So please don’t compare yourself with another spouse or judge your own spouse based on what someone else’s service member is doing.

 - There are different Love Languages.
 Some people respond really well to gifts like flowers and chocolate.
 Other people light up when they receive written affirmation in a letter or email.
 If you are getting jealous of someone else’s gifts or praise, then perhaps that is your love language.
 Recognize that those things are what you are craving in order to feel loved and fulfilled.
-And then tell your husband, so that he can respond!
-I’m sure every husband WANTS to make his wife feel loved during a deployment, but he doesn’t have a lot of time to make that happen.
-Letting him know what means the most to you can save him some time and effort.
+And then tell your spouse, so that they can respond!
+I’m sure every service member WANTS to make their spouse feel loved during a deployment, but they don’t have a lot of time to make that happen.
+Letting them know what means the most to you can save some time and effort.

 - Discuss your expectations with your spouse, preferably BEFORE deployment.
 Are you expecting to get letters every week?
-Is he?
 Or will you stick to email?
 Or Facebook messages?
 If you agree on a plan together, then you can feel more peaceful and confident, knowing that your own phone calls or letters or flowers or whatever are coming in due time.
-But if you never discuss this, you might start getting annoyed at Spouse A, who receives letters every week, while your poor husband never got the memo that he was supposed to be sending any!
+But if you never discuss this, you might start getting annoyed at Spouse A, who receives letters every week, while your poor spouse never got the memo that they were supposed to be sending any!

 - People don’t usually mean to brag online, even when it comes across that way.
 When you are going through a deployment, things you read online can start to develop a bitter tone.
 So when you see someone post a picture of flowers, with the caption “OMG he surprises me all the time, these are even bigger than the ones last week!
 My man is the BEST!” you may read that as a somewhat bragging and annoying statement.
 But you know what?
-She didn’t put the picture up with the specific intention of hurting you.
-She was just really surprised and excited by his beautiful gift!
+They didn’t put the picture up with the specific intention of hurting you.
+They were just surprised and excited by a beautiful gift!
 And deep down, you know that if you got flowers, you would post the EXACT SAME THING.
-So cut her some slack, “like” the photo, and move on without that resentment in your heart.
-And if it keeps on bothering you, don’t take it out on the other wife.
-Ask your man for some damn flowers!
+So cut them some slack, “like” the photo, and move on without that resentment in your heart.
+And if it keeps on bothering you, don’t take it out on the other military significant other.
+Ask your service member for some damn flowers!

-Want to get more long distance relationship advice for dating a military man?
+Want to get more long distance relationship advice for dating a service member?
 Sign up for my monthly newsletter!